-Symbolic Mistletoe Meaning - More Than Christmas Decorations
+Symbolic Mistletoe Meaning – So Much More Than Just a Christmas Decoration!

 It was also fun to see old Christmas decorations hauled out from previous years.
 Almost like greeting old friends who only make their appearance once a year.
 Crystal reindeers, cute little elves, cheery snowmen…they all came on the scene as if to say “Howdy!
 Happy to see you again!”.